Electrodermal activity: Examples

 A painful stimulus such as a pinprick elicits a sympathetic response by the sweat glands, increasing secretion.
 Although this increase is generally very small, sweat contains water and electrolytes, which increase electrical conductivity, thus lowering the electrical resistance of the skin.
 These changes in turn affect GSR.
 Another common manifestation is the vasodilation (dilation) of blood vessels in the face, referred to as blushing, as well as increased sweating that occurs when one is embarrassed.

 EDA is highly responsive to emotions in some people.
 Fear, anger, startled response, orienting response, and sexual feelings are among the reactions that may be reflected in EDA.
 These responses are utilized as part of the polygraph or lie detector test.

 EDA in regular subjects differs according to feelings of being treated fairly or unfairly, but psychopaths have been shown to manifest no such differences.
 This indicates that the EDA record of a polygraph may be deceptive in a criminal investigation.

 Different units of EDA

 EDA reflects both slow varying tonic sympathetic activity and fast varying phasic sympathetic activity.
-Tonic activity can be expressed in units of electrodermal level (SCL), while phasic activity is expressed in units of electrodermal responses (EDR).
+Tonic activity can be expressed in units of electrodermal level (EDL or SCL), while phasic activity is expressed in units of electrodermal responses (EDR or SCR).

 Phasic changes (EDR) are short-lasting changes in EDA that appear as a response to a distinct stimulus.
 EDRs can also appear spontaneously without an observable external stimulus.
 These types of EDRs are referred to as "nonspecific EDR" (NS.EDR).
-The phasic SCR is useful when investigating multifaceted attentional processes.
+The phasic EDR is useful when investigating multifaceted attentional processes.

 Tonic changes (EDL) are based on the phasic parameters.
 The spontaneous fluctuations of nonspecific EDR can be used to evaluate tonic EDA.
 More specifically by using the frequency of "nonspecific EDR" as an index of EDA during a specific time period, e. g.
 30–60 seconds.
 Tonic EDA is considered useful in investigations of general arousal and alertness.